DarthPestilane/niceroute/README.md

 ### Using Controller

-We can using controllers to handle our request instead of a `\Closure` in route definition.
+We can use controllers to handle our requests instead of `\Closure` in routes definition.

-First we will specify a namespace prefix for our controller class, then we use 'Controller@method' to specify the method to be called.
+First we will specify a namespace prefix for our controller classes, then we use 'Controller@method' to specify the method to be called.

 ```php